 RVGA provided programming in the classroom to teach students about local agriculture.

 - In class hummus demonstration and lesson on local food and agriculture with Kerhonkson Elementary second graders and Marbletown Elementary kindergarten and third graders

 - Provided teachers with Farm-to-School information to display in their classrooms

 - Supported development of Rondout Valley Central School District’s Agricultural and Food Science curricula

-- Highlighted Farm to School at RVGA Harvest Hoedown and Local Food Barbecue widely publicized and attended by over 500 people
+- Farm-to-School at RVGA’s Harvest Hoedown and Local Food Barbecue were widely publicized and attended by over 500 people